 Our aim is to cut our greenhouse gas (GHG) emissions and optimize our operating performance by choosing the right technologies to use less energy while still delivering great customer experiences.

 Our Energy Management Program is governed and managed at the senior levels of our company with the support of dedicated teams.
-For our Real Estate Team, senior executive responsibility sits with our SVP Real Estate & Strategic Sourcing and our VP Design, Maintenance & Building Standards, who oversee store design with an additional focus on our building standards, design innovation and environmental standards across all our banners.
-We also have an Energy Monthly Meeting Committee responsible for providing direction to our Maintenance and Real Estate Teams on how to implement and execute the Energy Management Program.
+For our Real Estate Team, senior executive responsibility sits with our SVP Real Estate and our VP Design, Maintenance & Building Standards, who oversee store design with an additional focus on our building standards, design innovation and environmental standards across all our banners.
+We also have a Real Estate and Sustainability Working Group responsible for providing direction to our Maintenance and Real Estate Teams on how to implement and execute the Energy Management Program.

 On our Supply Chain & Logistics Team, senior executive responsibility sits with our SVP Supply Chain, who is supported by our VP Integrated Supply Chain.
 This team leads monthly meetings focused on the progress of our national electronic logging device (ELD) rollout.
 Our governance structure ensures strong oversight of our strategies, delivery of our actions and accountability in execution.

 As a good steward of the environment, we also continuously monitor our energy use to identify opportunities to reduce consumption.
-In addition, we have developed a list of standardized environmental criteria to effectively select programs that support our ESG mandate.
+In addition, we have developed a list of standardized environmental criteria to effectively select programs that support our Climate Action Plan.
 This helps us align our real estate renovation projects to facilitate action on emission reduction.
-These carefully selected and assessed projects provide carbon emissions savings and are an investment in our facilities.

-Managing energy responsibly also means focusing on the transportation side of our business.
-Our fleet is responsible for 23 per cent of total Scope 1 emissions in our operations.
+Managing energy responsibly also means focusing on the transportation of goods.
+Based on our latest carbon inventory (CY2022), our fleet is responsible for approximately 19 per cent of total Scope 1 emissions in our operations.
 Our Transportation Strategy & Innovation Team is leading the planning, development and rollout of key programs to help us achieve cost efficiencies and reduce our impact on the environment.
-Key programs include:

 EV Charging Expansion